CelinaNassif/CelinaNassif/README.md

 I'm Celina, a dedicated software engineering student with a passion for crafting innovative solutions through code.
 My journey in software engineering is driven by a love for problem-solving, building impactful software, and continuously exploring the latest technologies.
 Currently, I’m working toward my degree in Software Engineering, where I focus on writing clean, maintainable code, designing robust architectures, and embracing the principles of continuous improvement.
 Let’s create something extraordinary with code!

-* 🧠  I'm currently pursuing a B.Sc. in Software Engineering.
+* 🧠  I'm currently pursuing a B.Sc.in Software Engineering.
 * 🌍  I'm based in Jerusalem District, Israel
 * * ✉️  You can contact me at [celinanassif0@gmail.com](mailto:celinanassif0@gmail.com)